The Gender Pay Gap - How Do You Break The Glass Ceiling In 4 Easy Steps?

 Although discrimination exists at all levels, the glass ceiling is especially evident at the very top and women continue to be under-represented in CxO level positions as well as board positions.
 This makes it even harder to implement top-down solutions.
 In Europe for example, only about 20% of Non-Executive Directors in listed companies are women and the European Commission has set itself a target quota of at least 40% by 2020.

 Figures just released from Cranfield University describe a “woeful situation” in a significant drop for women occupying FTSE 250 Board positions and numbers remaining the same for FTSE 100 companies.

 There have been various initiatives to address the problem.
-For example, there are a number of pan-European talent pools of qualified women board members.
+For example, there are a number of talent pools of qualified women board members, both in Europe and the UK.
 Companies can tap into these pools and select candidates based on the required skill set.
 Recruitment firms can play an important role here as they inevitably have access to a vast pool of qualified candidates.

 Creating a critical mass

 Clearly, however, the key to solving the problem of discrimination at senior levels and for real change to occur is to create a critical mass of women at the very top which then has a snowball effect.
 Large corporations are designed in a way that values trickle from the top down.
 Ensuring a better representation of women on boards would likely have the desired effect throughout the whole organisation.
 Having a token female presence at the top is never going to be very effective.

 Studies have found that having at least three women on the board leads to the issues faced by women being addressed in an effective manner and to better financial performance due to the diversity benefit.